 Or to put it another way, how can companies use the power of digital and mobile to deliver a seamless customer experience?
 Clearly, the customer has to be at the front of our minds.

-The excellent Next Generation Retail Summit, hosted at the Omni Interlocken Hotel, Denver on May 2-4, 2016, generated sometimes heated, yet highly constructive debates amongst its senior and engaged delegation.
+The recent excellent GDS Group Next Generation Retail Summit, hosted at the Omni Interlocken Hotel, Denver on May 2-4, 2016, generated sometimes heated, yet highly constructive debates amongst its senior and engaged delegation.
 While a large number of challenges and approaches to omnichannel were discussed, certain questions, solution approaches and challenges repeatedly emerged as key topics – amongst them, using advanced analytics to strengthen customer relationships and drive sales.

 It was clear from the workshops, keynotes, and discussions that there are a variety of approaches – including many powerful analytical and technology solutions – to help companies address these issues.
 One between the lines observation, however, is that many companies face significant difficulties in establishing and integrating them as differentiating capabilities inside their organizations.
 How a business can not only build or acquire relevant powerful analytics and technology – but integrate them into a seamless and powerful customer proposition that creates lasting differentiation vs. competitors – will be a critical success factor in the marketplace.